SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-14-chatgpt-vs-peer-review.md

 So far, so good.

-But one of the reviewers rejected the paper, "suggesting" Bauwens familiarizse himself with several other papers before trying again.
+But one of the reviewers rejected the paper, "suggesting" Bauwens familiarize himself with several other papers before trying again.
 This _can_ be meant helpfully, or it can be snarky as in "You're too ignorant to publish here, so let me send you on a wild-goose chase by way of tutorial."